greim/reglib/README.markdown

 ## What is Root-Level Event Delegation?

-Event delegation is the technique of delegating the job of event handling to a single meta-handler attached to an ancestor DOM node, rather than attaching multiple instances of the same handler directly to elements.
+Event delegation is the technique of delegating the job of event handling to a single meta-handler bound to an ancestor DOM node, rather than binding multiple instances of the same handler directly to elements.
 This is possible because most events propagate, or "bubble," up the ancestor hierarchy toward the root of the document.

 ### Traditional Event Handling

     <div>
      |
-     +--<a> <-- handler attached here
+     +--<a> <-- handler bound here
      |
-     +--<a> <-- handler attached here
+     +--<a> <-- handler bound here
      |
-     +--<a> <-- handler attached here
+     +--<a> <-- handler bound here

 ### Event Delegation

-    <div> <-- meta-handler attached here
+    <div> <-- meta-handler bound here
      |
      +--<a>
      |